ahmad-buhari/ahmad-buhari.github.io/_posts/2022-09-04-automation-chef.md

 ## Testing VM Automation with Chef Zero

-1. Create a Chef Project Subfolder
+### 1. Create a Chef project folder
-    - I recommend creating the subfolder within the same project directory for easy management/reference example `chef_myproj`.
+    - I recommend creating the subfolder within the same project directory for easy management/reference.
 It can get confusing as the build progress with new files and folders.
 Hence take the time to plan out the folder structure for the project.
+    ```bash
+    mkdir \home\userA\Desktop\chef_myproj

+    ```

-2. Initialize a Chef cookbook (a.k.a template)
+### 2. Initialize a Chef cookbook (a.k.a template)
-    - Navigate to the project folder and use `chef generate cookbook chef_myproj` note chef_myproj is the subfolder where all the configuration files for Chef will be saved in.
+    - Navigate to the project folder and use `chef generate cookbook chef_myproj`
+    - Tip chef_myproj is the subfolder where all the configuration files for Chef will be saved in.

-3. Test build with kitchen
+### 3. Test build using kitchen cli
     - Run `kitchen list` to test deployable vagrant vm instances.

 ### Note: Code deployment for Ubuntu64, requires an internet connection to download the packages & it's dependencies.